KHAAdotPK/Skip-gram/README.md

 ```

 ### TODO
+Currently, there are no pending major implementation tasks.
+Check the issues page for any minor improvements or bug fixes that need attention.

+### Experimental Features
+The following features have been implemented but are currently in an experimental state and need further testing:

-1. **Negative Sampling**: Implement negative sampling to improve training efficiency.
-Negative sampling is an optimization technique used to approximate the softmax function in the output layer.
-Instead of updating the weights for all words in the vocabulary, negative sampling updates only a small number of negative samples, reducing computational complexity and speeding up the training process.
+1. **Negative Sampling**: An optimization technique that approximates the softmax function by updating only a small number of negative samples.
+While implemented, this feature requires additional testing and validation before being recommended for production use.

-2. **Regularization**: Implements techniques to prevent overfitting.
+2. **Regularization**: Implementation of techniques to prevent overfitting.
+Currently available but undergoing testing to ensure optimal performance and reliability.

+⚠️ **Warning**: These features are provided for experimental purposes only.
+Use them with caution as they may not perform as expected in all scenarios.
+We recommend waiting for thorough testing and validation before using them in production environments.

 ### Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or bug reports.